Improved Graph Clustering: The Generalized Stochastic Blockmodel

 The {\bf objective} is to find the underlying true clusters, given the graph generated from the semi-random \gpp.

-The standard stochastic blockmodel/planted partition model is a special case of \gpp with $ n_2=0, r\ge 2 $, all cluster sizes equal to $ K $, and all in-cluster (cross-cluster, resp.) probabilities equal to $ p $ ($ q $, resp.). \gpp generalizes the standard models as it allows for heterogeneity in the graph: \begin{itemize} \item $ p$ and $q$ are lower and upper bounds, instead of exact edge probabilities; \item $ K $ is also a lower bound, so clusters can have different sizes; \item outliers (nodes not in any cluster) are allowed. \end{itemize} \gpp removes many restrictions in standard planted models and better models practical graphs.
+The standard stochastic blockmodel/planted partition model is a special case of \gpp with $ n_2=0, r\ge 2 $, all cluster sizes equal to $ K $, and all in-cluster and cross-cluster probabilities equal to $ p $ and $ q $, respectively. \gpp generalizes the standard models as it allows for heterogeneity in the graph: \begin{itemize} \item $ p$ and $q$ are lower and upper bounds instead of exact edge probabilities, so nodes can have different degrees; there may also exist nested clusters (cf. Section~\ref{sec:remark_alg}). \item $ K $ is also a lower bound, so clusters can have different sizes. \item Unaffiliated nodes (nodes not in any cluster) are allowed. \end{itemize} \gpp removes many restrictions in the standard planted models and better models practical graphs.

 The semi-random \gpp allows for further modeling power.
 It blends the worst case models, which are often overly pessimistic,\footnote{For example, the minimum graph bisection problem is NP-hard.} and the purely random graphs, which are extremely unstructured and have very special properties usually not possessed by real-world graphs~\cite{frieze1997algoRandomGraphs}.
-This semi-random framework has been used and studied extensively in the computer science literature as a better model for real-world networks~\cite{bollobas2004maxcut,feige2001semirandom,krivelevich2006coloring}.
-At first glance, the adversary seems to make the problem easier by adding in-cluster edges and removing cross-cluster edges when $ p>q $.
+This semi-random framework has been used and studied extensively in the computer science literature as a better model for real-world networks~\cite{bollobas2004maxcut,feige2001semirandom,krivelevich2006coloring}, as it allows for \emph{non-randomness} in a graph.
+Note that the term ``adversary'' means \emph{arbitrary} deviation from the random model (as long as it is allowed by the semi-random model), and it covers, but is not limited to, adversarial deviation.
+At first glance, the adversary seems to make the problem easier as it adds in-cluster edges and removes cross-cluster edges (when $ p>q $).
 This is not necessarily the case.
 The adversary can significantly change some statistical properties of the random graph (e.g., alter spectral structure and node degrees, and create local optima by adding dense spots~\cite{feige2001semirandom}), and foil algorithms that over-exploit such properties.
 For example, some spectral algorithms that work well on random models are proved to fail in the semi-random setting~\cite{coja2004coloringSemirandom}.
-An algorithm that is robust against an adversary is more likely to work well on real-world graphs.
+An algorithm that works well in the semi-random setting is likely to be more robust to model mis-specification in real-world applications~\cite{feige2001semirandom}.
 As shown later, our algorithm processes this desired property.